prajwalkorde/Experiments/README.md

 # Experiments
-this is just my learning web pages that am creating
+this is just my learning web pages that am creating while practice. just for referance and keep tracking on prograce.